Byzantine–Venetian war of 1171: Background

+Although trade was very important for the Byzantine economy, political relations with Italian merchants soured at times.
+Local merchants also resented the Italian merchants advantageous terms of trade.
+Tensions rose in 1171; Manuel I ordered attacks on Venetian merchants, property and ships.

 Course of the War

 Aftermath

 The disastrous defeat of Venice in this war was one of the greatest military blunders in the city-state's history, and permanently altered Venice's position on foreign affairs.
 A formal truce between the two empires would not be ratified until 1177, with minor skirmishes continuing until then.